plotly/plotly.js/CUSTOM_BUNDLE.md

 cd plotly.js
 ```

-Make sure you have the versions of node/npm that's recommended in the [./CONTRIBUTING.md](./CONTRIBUTING.md#prerequisites) list of Prerequisites.
+Make sure you have the versions of node/npm that's recommended:
+- plotly.js until and incl.
+2.34.0: Node 16/npm 8
+- plotly.js from 2.35.0: Node 18/npm 10

 To download a specific node version look [here](https://nodejs.org/en/download/package-manager).